-Transparency Environment Indicator Score Relevant Article and Law (if applicable) 1.
-Business registry is publicly available. - [1 point] 2.
-Budgets of all public procuring entities are publicly available. - [1 point] 3.
-Public officials are required by law to file asset declarations. - [1 point] 4.
-The country has adopted legal provisions ensuring the right to request public information. - [1 point] 5.
-Legislation includes provisions regulating whistleblower protection. - [1 point]
+Transparency Environment Indicator Score Relevant Article, Law and excerpt (if applicable) 1.
+Business registry is publicly available. - [1 point] 1 The law no. 304/2013 Sb. on public registers of legal and natural persons 2.
+Budgets of all public procuring entities are publicly available. - [1 point] 1 The law no. 250/2000 Sb. on Budgetary Rules of Territorial Budgets (for municipalities) and the law no. 218/2000 Sb. on budgetary rules (for state administration) 3.
+Public officials are required by law to file asset declarations. - [1 point] 1 The law no. 159/2006 Sb. on conflict of interest 4.
+The country has adopted legal provisions ensuring the right to request public information. - [1 point] 1 The law no. 106/1999 Sb. on free access to information 5.
+Legislation includes provisions regulating whistleblower protection. - [1 point] 0